BEST ANTIQUE STORE

 Ethan Allen is known to provide a full-service interior design gallery complete with room after room of beautifully-crafted furniture and accessories to make everyone’s home stand out.

-The family-owned and operated store remains committed to providing quality service as well as supporting the community by participating in such events as the annual Holiday Open House held each year at the Square.
+The family-owned and operated store remains committed to providing quality service as well as supporting the community by participating in events like the annual Holiday Open House held each year at the Square.

 Runner-up: The Store for Décor